Contaminated Land Site Investigations

 Fast & Qualified - Turnaround within days of initial contact, including site visit and sample collection, with soil analysis carried out in a UKAS accredited laboratory and testing that meets all relevant British Standards

-Environmental Regulations & Planning Conditions - Contaminated land site investigation reports detailing any potential contamination at a site, or the waste leaving a site, to ensure compliance with environmental regulations and planning conditions and protect you from penalties by environmental authorities
+Environmental Regulations - Contaminated land site investigation reports detailing any potential contamination at a site, or the waste leaving a site, to ensure compliance with environmental regulations and protect you from penalties by environmental authorities

 Next Day Site Visit & 3 Day Turnaround - As part of our push to help clients meet tight timescales, we are offering a next day site visit and 3 day turnaround service.
 Contact us before 12pm and we can visit site for sample collection next day!
 On top of that, we will fast track the test results to provide you with a complete contaminated land investigation in 3 days from sample collection.
 The availability of this service to be confirmed by email or phone